 Yes, all subrecipients will be monitored.
-At minimum, monitoring visits will be conducted by the District Field Officer (DFO) twice a year and by the grant coordinator once every two years.
-Monitoring visits are conducted on site at the office of the subrecipient.
-If an on-site visit cannot be scheduled than it may be ask that monitoring be performed over the phone or through video conferencing.
+At minimum, monitoring visits will be conducted by MT DES at least once every two years.
+Monitoring visits are conducted on-site at the office of the subrecipient.
+If an on-site visit cannot be scheduled then it may be ask that monitoring be performed over the phone or through video conferencing.